A Convexification Approach for Small-Signal Stability Constrained Optimal Power Flow: Results and Discussion

-Fig. \ref{fig:cost39} depicts variation in cost and $\varepsilon_p$ with $\sigma_{max}$.
-The general trend is that the cost of generation decreases with the increase in $\sigma_{max}$.
-Further, both these variations also indicate the nonconvex nature of the relationship between $\sigma_{max}$ and C-SCOPF objective and error values.
 The values of $P_{g_i}$ for three generators has been presented in Table \ref{tab:39buspg}.
-The generator 10, which is an equivalent representation of New York network with large inertia, shares the largest power set point change occurring from OPF to C-SCOPF.
+The generator 10, which is an equivalent representation of the New York network with large inertia, shares the largest power set-point change occurring from OPF to C-SSSC-OPF.
 The generators 1 and 2 having large inertia are set on their maximum limits.
-To asses the effect of cost curve on $P_{g_i}$'s we attempted a solution with increasing the $P^u_{g_4}$ value from $4.025\, pu$ to $5.00\, pu$.
-The solution provides that $P_{G_4}=5.00\, pu$ with an equivalent decrease in $P_{G_{10}}$ indicating that cost minimization objective is influencing the generator set points along with the inertia values at higher loading.
+To evaluate the effect of the cost curve on $P_{g_i}$'s we attempted a solution with increasing the $P^u_{g_4}$ value from $4.025\, pu$ to $5.00\, pu$.
+The proposed SSSC-OPF converges at $P_{G_4}=5.00\, pu$ with an equivalent decrease in $P_{G_{10}}$.
+This indicates that in the proposed SSSC-OPF formulation, cost minimization objective is influencing the generator set points along with the inertia values at higher loading.

-Table \ref{tab:39 Bus} holds different error with percentage change in cost of generation and $\Delta P_{loss}$ values corresponding to four different $\sigma_{max}$ values.
-The two most significant errors are clearly $\%\varepsilon_{w_{dq}}$ and $\varepsilon_{uv}$ while others are having very less value and hence will not cause error in stability assessment.
-Again, we emphasize that results should be interpreted with considering all the relaxation gap errors simultaneously.

-As the error values shown in Table \ref{tab:39 Bus} are significant, to asses their effect on stability, Fig. \ref{fig:sigma_error_39} shows the gap between two $\sigma_{max}$ values obtained from the different sets of control variables of C-SCOPF.
-The normalization is done based upon maximum value of respective errors.
-The trend supplements our understanding that error influences the stability and gap increases as the error values move towards their respective maximum values.
-An insight from this result is that $\sigma_{max}$ value should be away from $j\omega$ axis as the error increases to keep system stable with error.
-Also, the trade-off between error and $\sigma_{max}$ should be taken with consideration of corresponding gap imposed by the errors on that particular $\sigma_{max}$.
-In these tests, we obtain the stable solution from both $\sigma_{max}$ and $\sigma^0_{max}$ as we are able to keep the $\sigma_{max}$ value away from $j\omega-axis$.